Creative Commons License 2023 Volume 10 Issue 1

 CONCLUSION

 For a day with frost, a day is taken on which at least one of the dates the minimum air temperature was below 0 °C, while the average daily temperature is positive.
-The date of the last spring frost marks the beginning of the frost–free period, and the date of the first autumn frost marks its end.
-In accordance with the general trend of climate warming, the duration of the frost-free period in the territory of the Region should increase.
+The date of the last spring frost marks the beginning of the frost-free period, and the date of the first autumn frost marks its end.
+Due to the general trend of climate warming, the duration of the frost-free period in the territory of the region should increase.
 However, due to increased climate instability, both late frosts in spring and early frosts in autumn can be expected, which may lead to a reduction in the frost-free period.

 ACKNOWLEDGMENTS: The authors are thankful to Dr. Sergey Pushkin for assistance in conceptualization and methodology.